EzioMercer/true-math/README.md

 import {sum, subtract, ...} from 'true-math';
 ```

-then call available functions like shown below:
+then call them like shown below:

 ```
 const testData = ['0.1001', '0.0002'];